Frank Aiken: Death

 Frank Aiken died on 18 May 1983 in Dublin from natural causes at the age of 85.
 He was buried in his native Camlough, County Armagh, Northern Ireland.

 Honours and memorials

 Aiken received many decorations and honours, including honorary doctorates from the National University of Ireland and University College Dublin.
 He received the Grand Cross of St. Olav, the highest honour Norway can give to a foreigner, during a state visit to Norway in 1964.
 He was also a lifelong supporter of the Irish language.
 His son, also named Frank, ran unsuccessfully in the 1987 and 1989 general elections for the Progressive Democrats.

 His wife died in a road accident in 1978.
+Having been denied the right, through an exclusion order, to attend his family home the former IRA Commander's dying wish was respected by local Fianna Fáil organisation, the Dundalk & District Old IRA and by the 27 Infantry Battalion of the barracks that now bears his name who followed his funeral cortege through Dundalk to the border out of respect to their fallen comrade.
+His former ministerial colleague, Seán MacEntee, gave the graveside oration.

 Aiken Barracks in Dundalk, County Louth, now the headquarters of the 27 Infantry Battalion is named in his honour.